ExCALIBUR-NEPTUNE/nektar-diffusion-ambipolar/README.md

 cd nektar
 git checkout v5.0.3
 ```
 Compile it following the instructions at [https://www.nektar.info](https://www.nektar.info).
 To save time, set NEKTAR_BUILD_SOLVERS=OFF and NEKTAR_BUILD_DEMOS=OFF.
-Many of the dependencies are available as pre-build packages in most Linux distributions (e.g. Boost, TinyXML, Scotch, BLAS, LAPACK).
+Many of the dependencies are available as pre-built packages in most Linux distributions (e.g. Boost, TinyXML, Scotch, BLAS, LAPACK).
 It is recommended to turn on the NEKTAR_USE_MPI option to enable parallel execution.
-Run `make install` to collate the binaries and library files under the `dist` sub-directory or set CMAKE_INSTALL_PREFIX to your preferred install location.
-To check Nektar++ is build correctly run `ctest`.
+Run `make install` to collate the binaries and library files under the `dist` sub-directory and (optionally) set CMAKE_INSTALL_PREFIX to your preferred install location.
+To check Nektar++ is built correctly run `ctest`.

 Then compile the nektar-diffusion solver using
 ```bash